AI Credits Trend

 Add-on with credits

-- salesforce — Agentforce uses flex-credits system for AI consumption.
+- salesforce — Agentforce uses flex-credits system ($0.10/action, 20 credits per action).
+100K free credits for Enterprise Edition via Salesforce Foundations.

 Separate SKU with credits